A Game Theoretic Framework for Model Based Reinforcement Learning: Algorithms

 \textbf{Model as Leader (MAL):} Conversely, choosing model as the leader results in the optimization

 Similar to the PAL formulation, using first order approximation to the bi-level gradient results in:

-We first optimize a policy for the current model using RL or other planning techniques (e.g. MPC~\cite{tassa2012synthesis}).
+We first optimize a policy for the current model.
 Subsequently, we conservatively improve the model using the data collected with the optimized policy.
 In practice, instead of a single conservative model improvement step, we aggregate all the historical data and perform a few epochs of training.
 This has an effect similar to conservative model improvement in a follow the regularized leader interpretation~\cite{ShaiBook, Ross2012AgnosticSI, FTRL_MD_equivalence}.
 The algorithmic template is described in Algorithm~\ref{alg:mal_algo}.
 Similar to the PAL case, we again inherit the guarantees from Theorem~\ref{game_theorem}.

 {\bf On distributionally robust models and policies} Finally, we illustrate how the Stackelberg framework is consistent with commonly used robustification heuristics.
-We now consider the case where there could be multiple best responses to the leader Eq.~\ref{eq:stackelberg}.
+We now consider the case where there could be multiple best responses to the leader eq.~\ref{eq:stackelberg}.
 For instance, in PAL, there could be multiple models that achieve low error for the policy.
 Similarly, in MAL, there could be multiple policies that achieve high rewards for the specified model.
 In such cases, the standard notion of Stackelberg equilibrium is to optimize under the worst case realization~\cite{Fiez2019ConvergenceOL}, which results in:

 In PAL, model ensemble approaches correspond to approximating the best response set with a finite collection (ensemble) of models.
 Algorithms inspired by robust or risk-averse control~\cite{RobustControl-book, Garcia2015ACS, Rajeswaran2016EPOpt} explicitly improve against the adversarial choice in the ensemble, consistent with the Stackelberg setting.
 Similarly, in the MAL formulation, entropy regularization~\cite{Haarnoja2018SoftAA, Hazan2018ProvablyEM} and disagreement based reward bonuses~\cite{pathakICMl17curiosity, Pathak2019SelfSupervisedEV} lead to adversarial best response by encouraging the policy to visit parts of the state space where the model is likely to be inaccurate.
-Thus far, these ideas (e.g. model ensembles) have largely been viewed as important heuristics.
-Our Stackelberg MBRL game formulation is consistent with and provides a principled foundation for these important findings, leading to a unified framework.
+Our Stackelberg formulation provides a principled foundation for these important components, which have thus far been viewed as heuristics.